vosaul/status.im/content/tutorials.md

 1) To deploy the DApp successfully on a device you may need to patch [this line](https://github.com/status-im/embark-status/blob/master/index.js#L13) in embark-status to include `+ " --dapp-port 5561"`.

 {{% /tab %}}

 {{% /tabs %}}

+Using Status, you can now develop mobile DApps as easily as developing for MetaMask or Mist!
+But Status offers extra goodies as well.

+In particular, Status will help you allow your users to chat with your DApp!
+The chat interface will let your users easily and intuitively accomplish tasks.
+In the future, your users will be able to hold group conversations where all the other participants are DApps, which is kind of amazing.

+Later we’ll have an easy mechanism to make your DApp available for others to use on Status, but for now please just submit a pull request using our [guide on adding DApps](http://wiki.status.im/contributing/development/adding-dapps/).

 ## My First Interactive Suggestion Area